The Perfect Weapon (1991 film): Production

-The Perfect Weapon was the solo directing debut of Mark DiSalle, better known for his work as a producer of martial arts films like Bloodsport.
-As of 2023, it is his last directorial effort.
+The Perfect Weapon was the solo directing debut of Mark DiSalle, a producer of the martial arts film Bloodsport.
+As of 2026, it is his last directorial effort.

-The film is noted as a showcase for the art of American Kenpo (sometimes called Kenpo Karate), a hybrid martial art derived primarily from Japanese karate, judo, and Western-style boxing.
-Lead actor Jeff Speakman was a student of and was advised closely by Ed Parker in the making of this film, and the character Master Lo (played by Seth Sakai) is modeled on Parker.
+The film includes American Kenpo (sometimes called Kenpo Karate), a hybrid martial art derived primarily from Japanese karate, judo, and Western-style boxing.
+Lead actor Jeff Speakman was a student of and was advised by Ed Parker in the making of this film, and the character Master Lo (played by Seth Sakai) is modeled on Parker.
 Parker offered to play the role himself, but the producers didn't believe he was a strong enough actor.
 Rick Avery was the film's fight choreographer.

 The original cut of the film featured a romantic subplot between Jeff Speakman and Mariska Hargitay's characters, but these were cut from the theatrical release.
 The scenes were restored for some TV airings.

 The hit 1990s song "The Power" by Eurodance rap group Snap! is featured extensively in the movie's soundtrack.